Parkinson’s Community Outreach

 - PD 301: This is an educational program for individuals with advanced Parkinson’s disease and their family members.
 Participants hear an overview of symptoms and treatments in advanced Parkinson’s as well as presentations on equipment needs, speech and swallowing treatments, the spectrum of long-term care options, hospice care, and coping strategies.

-- Changing Roles and Relationships for Parkinson’s Couples: This educational program for couples where one person has Parkinson’s.
+- Changing Roles and Relationships for Parkinson’s Couples: This educational program is for couples where one person has Parkinson’s.
 During this event we address challenging symptoms for couples, sex and intimacy, communication, staying connected, and adapting to changing roles.

 - Parkinson’s Empowerment Symposium: This is a larger educational program we have offered in various areas of North Carolina.
 We share an overview of symptoms and multidisciplinary treatment options with a focus on how people living with this complex disease can empower themselves with knowledge and meaning.

 - Beat the Winter Exercises: Fight the cold with new exercises!
 Exercise is medicine for Parkinson’s.
-During this hands-on program, participants can learn about boxing, LSVT Big, Pilates and dance.
+During this hands-on program, participants can learn about boxing, LSVT BIG, Pilates and dance.

 - Complementary Therapies: This educational program is for individuals with Parkinson’s disease and their families to learn about complementary and alternative medical techniques such as biofeedback therapy, acupuncture, the Feldenkrais method and music therapy.